oresat/oresat-linux/docs/images/linux_host.rst

 .. note:: This guide only goes over Linux systems using `NetworkManager`_ or `systemd-networkd`_

-- Connect the OreSat Linux board to host using a USB cable
+- Connect the OreSat Linux card to host using a USB cable
-- In a terminal run the following command and wait for the two connection from the OreSat Linux board to come up.
+- In a terminal run the following command and wait for the two connection from the OreSat Linux card to come up.

   .. code-block:: text